Tomika L. Ferguson, Ph.D.

 Bio

 Dr. Ferguson is a first-generation college graduate from Appomattox, Virginia.
-Prior to working at James Madison University, she served as the 21st Century Scholarship Covenant Program coordinator and research assistant at the Center for Postsecondary Research at Indiana University – Bloomington.
-Dr. Ferguson has professional experiences working in residence life, enrollment management, and with nonprofit organizations such as the College Advising Corps.
-She received her undergraduate degree from the University of Virginia and her master’s and doctoral degrees from Indiana University – Bloomington.
+She has professional experience working in community engagement, workforce development, residence life, enrollment management, and college access.
+She received her undergraduate degree from the University of Virginia where she was an All-American track and field student-athlete and school record holder, and her master’s and doctoral degrees from Indiana University – Bloomington in Higher Education.

 (804) 828-1125